emkey1/AOK-Filesystem-Tools/README.md

 When testing setups in a chroot env, some extra steps are needed, since in chroot /etc/profile is not run

+`sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, ie next step of deploy directly.

 `sudo ./tools/do_chroot.sh /bin/ash`  There might not be a bash at this point so must use /bin/ash if a shell is wanted, this also avoids unintentionally running /etc/profile, if that is not desired.

-`sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, ie next step of deploy directly

-When rebooting after Alpine / Debian is initially setup, bash will be present so chroot can be done as `sudo ./tools/do_chroot.sh`
+After Alpine / Debian is initially setup, bash will be present so chroot can be done as `sudo ./tools/do_chroot.sh`

 ## Known Debian issues